Open Accessibility Menu

 Being transferred to critical care means your condition requires immediate attention and constant monitoring.
 Remember that hospitals outfit these units with the latest life-saving medical technology and critical care experts, so patients have access to everything they need during this frightening experience.

-Our ICU has 12 beds in private rooms.
-Each room is equipped with electrocardiogram and hemodynamic monitoring capabilities that help us track any changes in patients’ blood flow or organ functions.
-Three ICU-trained physicians (also known as intensivist physicians) care for patients here, along with a medical director who is available 24/7 for both clinical and administrative matters.
+Our ICU unit is a 12 bed, single patient room unit.
+Each room is equipped with specialized ICU beds, bedside electrocardiogram monitoring and hemodynamic capabilities that monitor changes in patients’ condition.
+Specialized ICU-trained physicians (also known as Intensivists) care for these patients, alongside RNs, and a medical director who is available 24/7 for both clinical and administrative matters.

 Telemetry